Plan

 • unemployment security, if you meet the conditions for it.

-Together with your assigned expert at either the TE Office or the local government pilot for employment, you will create an employment plan.
+Together with your assigned service specialist in the employment services you will create an employment plan.
 The plan will be a record of your job seeking goals and obligations, and the actions you will take to achieve those goals.
-You will review the plan and your progress through it with your assigned expert every three months.
+You will review the plan and your progress through it with your assigned service specialist every three months.

 Your entitlement to unemployment benefits is affected by whether you are a wage earner, an entrepreneur, self-employed, or a student.
 How much work you do and how long you work is also significant.

-Your assigned expert will always assess the amount of work required for your activities on a case-by-case basis, as this will have an impact on your unemployment security.
-The amount of work you do is the key factor in the assessment, not your income or profit.
-The assessment made by authorities of the TE Office or the local government pilot may not be in line with the decisions made by the providers of unemployment security, i.e. KELA, unemployment insurance funds, or the Tax Administration.
+Your assigned service specialist will always assess the amount of work required for your activities on a case-by-case basis, as this will have an impact on your unemployment security.
+The amount of work you do is the key factor in the assessment, not your income or profits.
+The assessment made by the employment official may not be in line with the decisions made by the providers of unemployment security, i.e. KELA, unemployment insurance funds, or the Tax Administration.

 While receiving an unemployment benefit, and provided you meet the prerequisites, you can